frenetic-be/d3lines/API.md

 By default, `line_fill_opacity = 1.0`.
 Note that `line_fill_opacity` only affects the lines that have a `line_fill` different than "none".

 If `line_fill_opacity` is a float, all lines will have the same fill opacity.
-If `line_fill_opacity` is an array (of floats), the first line will have the first fill opacity, the second line the second fill opacity, ...
+Use an array (of floats) to specify different fill opacities for different lines.
 If the array length is less than the number of lines, the fill opacities will be repeated.

 ```javascript